JosephRidge/DrinksApi/ReadMe.md

   - [x] Admin Panel Setup & Update
   - [x] Addition of capability to attain json query using `urlpatterns = format_suffix_patterns(urlpatterns) # Allows you to query wit the .json line
 `

+# NOTE:
+ - The REST Architecture is used here.